 - Do your research.
 There is no certifying body for medical professionals specialising in hair transplants, though the major players in Australia are highly skilled.
 So if you're looking for a hair transplant surgeon, do your own research – there are plenty of online forums on the topic.

-- If you're offered unusual medications or herbal treatments, ask for the evidence from clinical trials.
+- Where's the evidence?
+If you're offered unusual medications or herbal treatments, ask for the evidence from clinical trials.
 Verify these findings with your own research.
 Don't rely on client testimonials.

 - Carefully check contracts.
 If you choose to go to a private clinic, don't sign any contract until you are very clear on what you are getting.
 You may simply be paying a lot of money upfront for products you could get for a lot less from your doctor and pharmacist.
 Definitely don't be pressured into signing a contract with the enticement of discounts if you 'sign today'.
 Take it away and think about, and thoroughly research the company.